KH-ReFined/KH-ReFined/README.md

 - Drahsid for his work on the 60FPS Framelock Issue.
 - Y2K for his work on the Roxas Skip.
 - TopazTK for everything else.

+## Disclaimer
+In order to compile from source, a compiled version of [DiscordRPC by Lachee](https://github.com/Lachee/discord-rpc-csharp) must be injected through dnSpy, after being merged with Newtonsoft.JSON through ILMerge.

 ## Download